jtoth7824/noteTaker/README.md

 * Install node.js to computer, if not already present.
     * Node.js can be installed from [here](https://nodejs.org/en/)
 * Copy all the application files in folder 'noteTaker' locally to one's machine.
-* In a terminal window where you copied the files, install 'express' using node package manager (npm) as follows:
+* In a terminal window where you copied the files, install 'express' and 'uniqid' using node package manager (npm) as follows:
     * **npm install**

 ## Usage

 This application requires Node.js to be installed.
-It also requires the user to have installed 'Express' via npm.
+It also requires the user to have installed 'express' and 'uniqid' via npm.
 (See [Installation](#installation) section.)
 Once these items have been installed, the user can launch the application from a terminal window as follows:

 **node server.js**